SciDB—the array database management system

 Get cost-effective scaling of data management and analytics with SciDB’s shared-nothing, massively parallel processing (MPP) architecture.
 Scale out on 10s to 1000s of commodity-hardware nodes in a cloud or on-premise.
 No need for big and expensive high-performance computers or costly database appliances.
 Hit the memory limit on a scale up architecture and you’ll need a new system.
 With SciDB, just add more nodes.

-SciDB moves analytics to the data, eliminating time intensive ETL processes.
-Because SciDB stores data in a native array format, linear algebra operations like covariance and SVD are accelerated by 10-100X.
-SciDB is built to perform parallel linear algebra on commodity hardware clusters, so analytical workflows scale to 100s of billions of data elements.
-SciDB eliminates the tedium of manual data distribution and lets you leverage existing R and Python code.
-Shorten your “ask-to-answer” loops with SciDB’s scalable, cost-effective in-database analytics.
+SciDB moves analytics to the data, eliminating time-intensive ETL processes.
+Arrays are the natural way to store data for linear algebra operations (like SVD and covariance) which saves time moving, organizing, and preparing data for matrix math.
+SciDB then performs massively parallel linear algebra—without parallel programming—on commodity hardware clusters.
+The result: analytical workflows scale to 100s of billions of data elements without turning the analysis into a programming science project.
+SciDB eliminates the tedium of manual data distribution and lets you leverage R and Python coding skills.
+Program faster, and shorten your “ask-to-answer” loops with SciDB’s scalable, cost-effective in-database analytics.

 Scale out by adding commodity hardware nodes to your cluster.
 Commodity hardware means affordability and flexibility.
 Proprietary hardware locks you in to a vendor and comes at high cost of ownership.
 SciDB lets you leverage the industry’s best price/performance available.